The Pujades Affair

-The Memorias were published in 1836, five years after volume 5 of the Crònica , yet Torres limited himself to the disclaimer and neither included the date of the funeral nor the alleged pro-Castilian views of Pujades an anonymous editor had claimed in the foreword of volume 6.
+The Memorias were published in 1836, five years after vol. 5 of the Crònica, yet Torres limited himself to the disclaimer and neither included the date of the funeral nor the alleged pro-Castilian views of Pujades an anonymous editor had claimed in the foreword of volume 6.
 We should also keep in mind that he had the support of the Catalan scholar Joseph Tastu in Paris, as mentioned earlier, who contributed to the Memorias and double-checked for him the Crònica at the Bibliothèque Royale.
 Critics might argue that his retirement prevented Torres Amat from making corrections, but his position was restored when he became Bishop of Astorga in 1834.
-Unless it was meant to remove him from his sphere of influence in Barcelona, he could have revised his views because he had just spent years with the Crònica and was deeply involved with all aspects of the controversy.
+He could have revised his views because he spent years with the Crònica and was deeply involved with all aspects of the controversy.
 He had even adapted the rhetorical style of Pujades and suggested, among other things, that he phrased one of his claims in flawed Spanish as if coming "from his own mouth."
 The unique idea that Pujades had found a way to speak to his readers from the grave will be the subject of our final arguments!

 "inteligencia del cómputo de los años"

 and close with this church and another, Nuestra Señora del Pino (Santa Maria del Pi) in Barcelona where Pujades was confirmed as a child in 1574.
 We will show below that it is a sophisticated idea of Pujades to show his readers how to make calculations and reach a higher level with his esoteric time-capsule!